antvis/G2/site/docs/manual/introduction/use-in-framework.en.md

 }
 ```

-It should be noted here that in the framework, it is not recommended to use the `new Chart({ container: 'id' })` to specify the container.
+Note that in frameworks, it's not recommended to use `new Chart({ container: 'id' })` to specify the container.
 Instead, use the HTML element directly as the container: `new Chart({ container: HTMLContainer })`.
-This is to prevent problems where different components have the same id and cannot be rendered predictably.
+This prevents issues with different components having the same ID, which could lead to unexpected rendering problems.

-Next, let's take a look at how to use these two functions in the framework.
+Next, let's see how to use these two functions in frameworks.

 ## Vue

-In Vue, the first step is to import the defined `G2Demo` component.
+In Vue, first import the defined `G2Demo` component.

 ```html
 <!-- App.vue -->